RevContent/RCNativeiOSSDK/README.md

 # Introdction:
-A CocoaPods library written in Swift for the Revcontent to enables you to receive the same ad fill you would see in our traditional ad placements in a more flexible format.
+Revcontent's iOS library written in Swift for enables you quickly and reliably include our JS widgets into your application.

 # Prerequesties
 - XCode Version >= 10.x
 - iOS Version >=10.0